Atomic Age (design): Vital forms

 Abstract organic forms were identified as a core motif in the 2001 exhibition of Atomic Age design at the Brooklyn Museum of Art, titled "Vital forms: American art and design in the atomic age, 1940–1960".
 Atomic power was a paradox during the era.
-It held great promise of technological solutions for the problems facing an increasingly complex world; at the same time, people were fearful of a nuclear armageddon, after the use of atomic weapons at the end of World War II.
+It held great promise of technological solutions for the problems facing an increasingly complex world; At the same time, people were fearful of a nuclear armageddon, after the use of atomic weapons at the end of World War II.
 People were ever-aware of the potential good, and lurking menace, in technology.
 Science became more visible in the mainstream culture through Atomic Age design.

 Atomic particles themselves were reproduced in visual design, in areas ranging from architecture to barkcloth patterns.
 The geometric atomic patterns that were produced in textiles, industrial materials, melamine counter tops, dishware and wallpaper, and many other items, are emblematic of Atomic Age design.
-The Space Age interests of the public also began showing up in Atomic Age designs, with star and galaxy motifs appearing with the atomic graphics.
+The Space Age interests of the public also began showing up in Atomic Age designs, with star and galaxy motifs appearing alongside the atomic graphics.